-Date of Council meeting Summary of change 22 February 2024 Constitution reformatted as set out in section 2 of the report to Council.
+Date of update Summary of change 22 February 2024 (Council agreement) Constitution reformatted as set out in section 2 of the report to Council.
 New section added to the Constitution outlining the role and purpose of outside bodies.
-23 May 2024 Code of Corporate Governance updated following Council AGM.
+23 May 2024 (Council agreement) 1.
+Code of Corporate Governance updated following Council AGM.
+23 September 2024 (Agreed by Council 27 July 2023) Community Grant Scheme - Terms of Reference added 27 January 2025 (Agreed by Council 19 Dec 24) New section outlining Alternative Budgets and Amendments to the Budget at Council meetings (part 14 section 2) Update to the Members' Allowance Scheme (increase in allowances)